chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-06-27-new-directive-llvm.markdown

 ---
 ### Features

-In this tutorial we will cover how to add a new OpenMP directive in clang/LLVM compiler.
+In this tutorial we will cover how to add a new OpenMP directive in Clang/LLVM compiler.
 The goal of this tutorial is to add a new OpenMP directive -- metadirective (`#pragma omp metadirective [clause[[,]clause]...]`), defined in OpenMP Specification 5.0, that can specify multiple directive variants of which one may be conditionally selected to replace the metadirective based on the enclosing OpenMP context.

 ---

 ## Step 1 - Locate and go to clang directory
 First, let's enter the `LLVM` source folder to look around.
 There are a bunch of files and directories there.
-For now only interested in the clang sub-project of the LLVM source code.
-In this tutorials's environment, the clang project is located at `$LLVM_SRC/llvm-8.0.0.src/tools/cfe-8.0.0.src`.
-In your machine you should locate the clang project and switch to that directory.
+For now only interested in the Clang sub-project of the LLVM source code.
+In this tutorials's environment, the Clang project is located at `$LLVM_SRC/llvm-8.0.0.src/tools/cfe-8.0.0.src`.
+In your machine you should locate the Clang project and switch to that directory.
 ```.term1
 cd $LLVM_SRC/llvm-8.0.0.src/tools/cfe-8.0.0.src
 ```